HenrikSamuelsson/reading-modern-cpp-programming-with-tdd/README.md

 #### Time Your Test Cycle

 Work in tiny steps adding minimal increments to the code.
 For example 5 minutes to come up and setup the next test.
 10 minutes to get the test to pass.
-And then 10 minutes refactor the code.
+And then 10 minutes to refactor the code.